 Above image: Left, Brachiopod Paraspirifer brownockeri on exhibit in the Houston Museum of Natural Science, Houston, Texas.
 Image by "Daderot" (Wikimedia Commons; Creative Commons CC0 1.0 Universal Public Domain Dedication).
 Right, Clams Myretrix lyrata from a market in Haikou City, Hainan Province, China.
 Image by Anna Frodesiak (Wikimedia Commons; Creative Commons CCO 1.0 Universal Public Domain Dedication).

 To the untrained eye, one might assume that brachiopods and bivalves belong to the same group.
 Indeed, many early naturalists considered them to both be mollusks.
 They are, however, classified as completely different animal groups.
-Brachiopods belong to Phylum Brachipoda, whereas bivalves belong to Phylum Mollusca, along with snails and cephalopods (e.g., octupuses and squids).
+Brachiopods belong to Phylum Brachiopoda, whereas bivalves belong to Phylum Mollusca, along with snails and cephalopods (e.g., octupuses and squids).
+(Learn more about bivalves here.)

 Brachiopods: unequal valves (shell halves), lophophore, pedicle